 The quorum necessary for the transaction of any business deliberated at a Board Meeting shall be two (2).
 The Chairman of a Board Meeting shall have a second or casting vote unless where only two (2) Directors who form a quorum are present or at which only two (2) Directors are competent to vote in the question at issue, shall not have a casting vote.

-The meeting papers with accompanying notes and explanations shall be provided to the Board Members on a timely basis and before the Board meeting to ensure the Board Members are well informed and have sufficient time to review the same as well as to seek additional information, clarification and advice, if required.
+The meeting papers with accompanying notes and explanations shall be provided to the Board Members at least five (5) business days before the Board meeting to ensure the Board Members are well informed and have sufficient time to review the same as well as to seek additional information, clarification and advice, if required.

 The Board may invite Senior Management, Company’s auditors and any other external advisors to attend the Board meeting, where necessary, to furnish the Board with the information, clarification and advice needed to assist the Board for any decision making.